Life Insurance for Widows: How to Protect Your Loved Ones [2020 Quotes]

 After a funeral, friends, and family get to go home and resume their lives.
 But for the widow or widower, it gets very quiet and lonely and frightening.
 When I lost my husband a few years ago, all the nitty-gritty details hit me at once.
 Here are some of the fundamental issues I had to face at a time I was least capable of making sound decisions.

 Get Your Financial Affairs in Order

 First and foremost, do you have a will?
 Is it up to date?
 For many families, the will is something they think about before they go on a distant trip.
 For families with minor children, it is unconscionable not to have a will.

 Imagine the state determining who could best raise your children!
 My husband, Michael, an attorney, made it a practice to draft wills for many of our friends with children for no charge.
 But a few of our friends never finalized them.

 The night my husband died, I couldn’t remember where the will was.
 I needed a copy to begin making arrangements for his funeral and burial.
 I remembered a friend of ours was named trustee — fortunately, we’d sent him a copy of the will and he could tell me the provisions relevant to funeral arrangements.

 Make sure that the naming of the executor or trustee is carefully thought out.
 Many people spend a lifetime accumulating property and then willingly place that accumulation after death into the hands of an unqualified or mourning executor.
 Knowledge, experience, impartiality and availability all must play a role in the choice.

+Keep important names and papers in one place.
 The substantive part of having the paperwork together helps get to these questions: Are your financial affairs in order?
 Are the assets distributed properly?
 Where can you draw the necessary funds for short- and long-term expenses?

 Determine Your Support Network Now